kaidez/kaidez.github.io/_posts/2022-09-14-search-autocomplete.md

 It had been a few months since I coded up something app-like, especially with JavaScript.
 So I created this using a few coding things I hadn't really played with yet.

 Turns out something like this already existed internally so I shelved the plan.
-But I learned a lot while doing so, I'm documenting all this in this blog post.
+But I learned a lot while doing so, I'm documenting all of it in a blog post.

-No tutorial or code review...just documenting things so I don't forget them. <a href="https://github.com/kaidez/search-autocomplete">The code's on here on GitHub</a> and can find the acronyms for various athletic leagues...WNBA, EPL, NBA, etc.
+No tutorial or code review...just documenting things so I don't forget them. <a href="https://github.com/kaidez/search-autocomplete">The code's here on GitHub</a> and search is now powered to find the acronyms for various athletic leagues...WNBA, EPL, NBA, etc.

 Here's what I learned: